 Visitors must sign in, identifying their name, the date and time of arrival, and the classroom or location they are visiting.
-Approved visitors must take a tag identifying themselves as a guest and place the tag to their outer clothing in a clearly visible location.
+Approved visitors must take a visitor tag identifying themselves as a guest and place the tag to their outer clothing in a clearly visible location.
 Visitors are required to proceed immediately to their location in a quiet manner.
 All visitors must return to the main office and sign out before leaving the school.
+Guests should return their visitor tag exit through the front doors.